 - To the remaining dough, add a few drops of food colouring (and flavouring extract of choice, if desired) and mix again until colour is even all the way through.

-- Add the coloured dough on top of the first rectangle of dough and spread evenly to completely cover the first layer (see
+- Add the coloured dough on top of the first rectangle of dough and spread evenly to completely cover the first layer.
+(See Step-by-Step

 - Roll the dough into a tight log, then wrap with the plastic wrap and twist the ends to close.
 Chill in the freezer, with the twisted ends tucked under the log, until firm (could be 1–4 hours depending on your freezer and the type of butter used).